 A credit check is done by banks and other financial institutions to see the borrower’s credit history and evaluate their creditworthiness.
-When performing a credit check, financial institutions calculate the risk of borrowing money to you, and how likely you are to repay any potential debt.
+When performing a credit pull, financial institutions calculate the risk of borrowing money to you, and how likely you are to repay any potential debt.

 Credit checks are mostly performed when applying for a loan, but they can be done in some other situations, such as when applying to rent an apartment.

 However, there are exceptions.
-For instance, when a borrower is searching for a mortgage, student, or a car loan, they can perform multiple credit checks.
-All these hard inquiries are then considered one credit check.
+For instance, when a borrower is searching for a mortgage, student loan, or a vehicle loan, they can perform multiple hard credit checks.
+All these hard inquiries on your credit score are then considered one credit check.

 In contrast, hard inquiries are all recorded on your credit report and can be seen by any lender given authorization to view your credit report.

-A credit report is a document that contains a borrower’s credit history.
-It is created by credit reporting agencies, and it go back as far as seven (7) years.
-A credit score is a numerical representation of a borrower’s creditworthiness.
-It takes into consideration all the things from a credit report and then combines it to give a numerical value.
+A credit report is a comprehensive document that contains a borrower’s entire credit history.
+It is created by credit reporting agencies, and it goes back as far as seven years.
+A credit report contains vital information such as credit utilization, outstanding debt, payment history, hard credit inquiries, if you have ever declared bankruptcy, and more.

 The good thing about credit score numbers is that they make it easier for borrowers to compare and understand the state of their finances.
 You don’t have to be a financial expert to understand a credit score, just look at the numbers and see how they compare.

 Hard inquiries can take days, and they affect your credit score.
 Soft credit checks take less time and don’t impact your credit score.